 I still didn’t have enough storage so I decided to build a few floating shelves.
 This is where I can store my baskets filled with items.

 I used Shanty 2 Chic’s design for floating shelves.
 You can check that out here.

 Now I needed a place for hangers.
-Since I’m completely obsessed with farmhouse style I decided to use metal pipes to use as the place to hang clothes.
-It was very inexpensive and very simple to install.
+I’m completely obsessed with farmhouse decor I added metal pipes for a place to hang clothes It was very inexpensive and very simple to install.

 I replaced the light with a fun light.
 The light we had before was just an ugly glass dome light, now this light matches our dining room light.
-I couldn’t believe how much more light our room had by replacing the light.
+This light added so much light to this room, I’m happy!